John Sebastian (classical harmonica player): Recordings

 Starting in the 1940s, Sebastian released a series of records on different labels including Schirmer, RCA Victor, Cadence, Columbia, Decca, Deutsche Grammophon and Heliodor.
 These ranged from orchestra-backed recordings of the concertos written for him by Kleinsinger, Tcherepnin and Villa-Lobos, to light classical selections and even popular songs such as "Foolish Waltz" (promoted by Cadence as Sebastian's "First Popular Smash Record"), "Stranger in Paradise" and "Autumn Leaves".
 Sebastian collaborated with his then-wife Jane on a children's record called The Happy Harmonica (RCA Victor, 1948), which told the story of a little boy who saves pennies to buy his own harmonica.
-He wrote and performed the music, while she wrote the lyrics."Vintage Rare Childs Comic Story Book by Jane 2 Records John Sebastian America" (archived eBay.com listing), rootsvinylguide.com, May 27, 2013, archived at archive.org June 22, 2015.
-Retrieved June 22, 2015.
+He wrote and performed the music, while she wrote the lyrics.
 In the early 1940s, he also released an instructional record on Schirmer entitled Play the Harmonica that provided a short basic two-part lesson on diatonic harmonica for the beginner.

 As of 2015, Sebastian's records were all out of print, but according to Sebastian's son John B. Sebastian, the Music Masters label was contemplating some CD reissues.

 Some additional unreleased Sebastian recordings also exist in library archives or as noncommercial acetates produced by Deryck Waring Records.